LoginRadius/apidocs/database/supportdocs/docs/authentication/faq/troubleshooting.md

 **Q: How I can check the which role assigned to a user?**

 **A**: We can check the assigned role to a user by visiting user’s **profile-->Full View-->Roles** in customer management section under the Admin console’s profile management tab.

+## JWT

+**Q: Key rotation in JWT public/private keys, why is it needed, and how does it improve the security of authentication?**

+**A**: In JWT, key rotation is needed as it serves as a second layer of security.
+The RSA key pair does not remain static, and in an extreme case where someone steals the private key without the intervention of an admin, the keys will eventually expire.
+The Authorization Server handles this by setting a reasonable frequency for key expiration to restrict unauthorized access to authorization.

+**Q: Is any maintenance time needed to reflect the JWT key rotation in the production?**

+**A**: A maintenance window is not needed to rotate the key in JWT.
+This will replace the keys immediately, and it will be used for new session requests.